dd32/td-gh-ex/readme.txt

 For more FAQs, visit https://catchthemes.com/frequently-asked-questions/

 == Changelog ==

+= 4.0.4 (Released: May 05, 2020) =
+* Added: Exclude Slider posts from Homepage posts for category

 = 4.0.3 (Released: January 21, 2020) =
 * Bug Fixed: Cache issue in Footer Content (Reported by chickadeesharon)